 Expenditures – The spending of any public money for a specified purpose as approved by the BOE policy and procedures.

 Fiscal Year – In education and state government, the fiscal year runs from July 1 through June 30, and each fiscal year is dated by the ending date.
-Example: FY12 would start July 1, 2011 and end June 30, 2012.
+Example: FY12 would start on July 1, 2011, and end June 30, 2012.

 Revenues – Receipts generated from property taxes, school district income taxes, state foundation formula, and local monies (such as donations, fees, tuition, etc.).

 District Financial Update: This information was presented to the Board of Education on Monday, October 8, 2018.

 Search audit reports for the district since FY 1996 on the Auditor of State’s website.